microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 1. Do a **View Source** in your browser to view the source for the page.
 Find the \<img\> elements representing the image thumbnails.
 Observe that the URLs assigned to the images refer **directly to blobs in blob storage**.
 This is possible because you set the containers' **Access type** to **Blob**, which makes the blobs inside them publicly accessible.

 	> What would happen if the containers were private?
 If you're not sure, try it and see.
 Temporaily change the "thumbnails" container's **Access type** to **Private** in the Azure Portal.
 Then refresh the Intellipix page in your browser and see what happens.

+1. Return to the Command Prompt or Terminal window and press **Ctrl+C** to stop the Node server.

 1. Return to the Microsoft Azure Storage Explorer (or restart if it you didn't leave it running) and click the "photos" container under the storage account you created in Exercise 1.
 The number of blobs in the container should equal the number of photos you uploaded.
 Double-click one of the blobs to download it and see the image stored in the blob.